-The MTW finds analogue situations at different hours of the day, which can also be seen as an inflation of the archive length.
-However, despite having $x$ time more candidate situations, the quantity of new information is not expected to be as important as an $x$ time longer archive due to significant correlation between successive situations within the same day.
-Nevertheless, if the MTW can improve the prediction skill of the AM, it means that it does extract new information from the archive.
+The MTW finds analogue situations at different hours of the day, which can also be considered as an inflation of the archive length.
+However, despite having $x$ times more candidate situations, the quantity of new information is not expected to be as important as an $x$-ime longer archive owing to significant correlation between successive situations within the same day.
+Nevertheless, if the MTW can improve the prediction skill of the AM, it can extract new information from the archive.

 Other possibilities exist for increasing the prediction skill of the AMs.
-A classical approach is to add new predictors or new successive levels of analogy \citep[see e.g.][]{Horton2012a, BenDaoud2016, Caillouet2016}.
-AMs can also be combined with other methods \citep[see e.g.][]{Chardon2014}.
+A classical approach is to add new predictors or new successive levels of analogy \citep[e.g.][]{Horton2012a, BenDaoud2016, Caillouet2016}.
+AMs can also be combined with other methods \citep[e.g.][]{Chardon2014}.
 Another possibility is to use a global optimization technique, such as genetic algorithms, in order to better optimize the method and to add new parameters \citep{Horton2017}.
-However, the MTW technique is not in competition with other approaches and can be combined with these.
+However, the MTW technique is not in competition with other approaches and can be combined with them.

 Section \ref{sec:data_methods} presents the context of the study as well as the data and methods, including the proposed MTW technique.
-The benefits of introducing an MTW were assessed first in regards to the improvement of the analogue dates selection (Sect. \ref{sec:influence_analogue_dates}) and then in terms of precipitation prediction skill (Sect. \ref{sec:influence_scores}).
+The benefits of introducing an MTW are assessed first regarding the improvement of the analogue date selection (Sect. \ref{sec:influence_analogue_dates}) and then in terms of precipitation prediction skill (Sect. \ref{sec:influence_scores}).
 Finally, the results are discussed in Sect. \ref{sec:discussion}, and the conclusions are found in Sect. \ref{sec:conclusions}.

 \section{Data and methods}